-If you want to learn about early farm living in Fredericksburg, don’t forget to stop at Lyndon B. Johnson State Park & Historic Site.
+A visit to Sauer-Beckmann Farm brings you back to an early farm living in Fredericksburg, Texas back in the 1900s.
+If you want to learn about it, don’t forget to stop at Lyndon B. Johnson State Park & Historic Site.
 One of the places of interests in Hill Country, located just before you go to Lyndon B. Johnson National Historical Park.

 “What?
 The Texas White House?” you may ask.
 Yes, there is a White House in Texas.
 It’s where our 36th President, Lyndon B. Johnson, did his political activity during his presidential.
 Located in Lyndon B. Johnson National Historical Park at Stonewall, in this park we can also learn a lot about his birth, childhood, political career, retirement, and death.

 Last Spring Break we went camping and hiking around Hill Country area.
 Since the only campsite left at the state parks we wanted to visit were primitive ones, we chose to stay at Lady Bird Johnson Municipal Park in Fredericksburg instead.
 (Confession: I like camping but I have to stay on the site that has water, and site with electricity is a plus.)

 It was less than a week when we decided to go camping and hiking around Hill Country for Spring Break last year.
 We checked the campsites at the state parks we wanted to visit and of course they already fully booked.
 But didn’t mean we had to cancel the trip.
 We knew a place that always had a space and hot showers for just $10 nightly located not too far from downtown Fredericksburg; a place called Lady Bird Johnson Municipal Park.